Pythagean/pattern_spinner/copilot-context.md

 - Responsive design (mobile and desktop)
 - Clear typography with good contrast
 - Smooth, simple animations for interactions
+- Do not touch the text element in Wheel.tsx

 ## Example patterns list
 - Chon-Ji